IsakLundstrom/D7041E-Mini-Project/README.md

 The dataset used is from _Ryerson Audio-Visual Database of Emotional Speech and Song_ (RAVDESS).
 In this project only the speech audio-only files where used, downloaded from here:

 - https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio

+After downloading, unzip the file and put the folder `audio_speech_actors_01-24` in the same directory as the `project.ipynb` file.